eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 ### Auth Filters on master

  Che master can handle both types of signed requests - using Keycloak token or Machine token.
  Authentication tokens can be send in a `Authorization` header.
 Also, in limited cases when it's not possible to use `Authorization` header, token can be send in `token` query parameter.
-An example of it is initialization iframe where authentication is needed, IDE shows java doc in this way.
+An example of such exceptional case can be: OAuth authentification initialization, IDE shows javadoc in iframe where authentication must be initialized.

  In case of Keycloak tokens, authentication filter chain contains of two filters: